Jackfafnir/Winrar_Password-Cracker/README.md

 REM

+3. Its a batch file so save it as whateveruwant.bat

 # Warning
 1. dont forget to remove the spaces of the code when u are in the notepad, otherwise it wont work